 Ryan Clark — An Inspiring Story, A Courageous Athlete

-The Pittsburgh Steelers’ Ryan Clark does not have sickle cell disease.
+The Washington Redskins’ Ryan Clark does not have sickle cell disease.
 He has what doctors refer to as sickle cell trait.

 A Life-changing Ordeal

 The elite NFL player suffered a major health scare after a 2007 game in the mile-high city of Denver, Colorado.
 Doctors say the high altitude and extreme physical stress triggered the painful and dangerous symptoms, normally only seen in those with sickle cell disease.

 The strong, healthy 205-pound Clark had excruciating pain in his left side.
 He returned to Pittsburgh and underwent a battery of tests at UPMC.
 Clark’s test results found sickle cell-related damage to his spleen.
 Doctors performed emergency surgery to remove his spleen and gallbladder, sidelining Clark for the remainder of the Steelers’ season.